ianand75/zro_sybil_icfa/clusters/arb-11-232-0x4f4e33782d354c4acd31d79ca2d96740b70300ec/proof.md

 - Each address is from the snapshot database and not already labeled.
 - The funder address is not from a centralized exchange (CEX).

-This cluster is highly suspected of being a sybil, as it is funded and controlled by a single entity.

 # Chain

 Arbitrium One